These Are Not Hard Questions. They Are Specific Questions.

 Three factors make a question archetypally hard for Florida candidates:

-1. The paraphrased study answer differs from the statutory answer.
-A candidate studying a national real estate textbook learns that binder deposits must be held in escrow "promptly."
-The Florida statute says "end of the third business day following receipt" for cooperating brokers.
-Both sound reasonable.
-Only one matches the statute.
+1. The paraphrased study answer differs from the Florida rule.
+A candidate studying a national real estate textbook learns that binder deposits must be handled "promptly."
+Florida tests two precise deadlines: the sales associate's next-business-day delivery duty and the broker's third-business-day escrow placement rule.
+Both sound like timing details.
+Only the Florida wording gets the point.

 2. The topic is uniquely Florida.
 Tenancy by the entireties.
 Florida's three-tier brokerage relationship model.
 Florida's specific documentary stamp and intangible tax rates.
 None of these exist in most other states, so out-of-state study materials don't cover them.
 Candidates who prepped from a non-Florida book freeze.